opendocsg/slw-judgments-backfill/2008_SGHC_20/report.md

 24     This was further elucidated in the subsequent case of _R v Schwabegger_ (1998) 4 VR 649, where Vincent AJA stated (at 659–660): “a legitimate sense of unfairness can develop when the criminal justice process proceeds in what can be perceived as too leisurely a fashion”.
 In the same vein, the court in _Tan Kiang Kwang_ (at 286, [20]) acknowledged that where there had been prosecutorial delay, “the accused [might] have to suffer the stress and uncertainty of having the matter hanging over his head for an unduly long or indefinite period”, and stated that this was a relevant factor in assessing if a discount in sentencing was warranted (see also _R v Miceli_ (1998) 4 VR 588 and _R v King_ [2007] VSCA 38).

 25     It also bears mention in this context that there is a parallel line of authorities which discusses the court’s discretion to _stay_ criminal proceedings where there has been prosecutorial delay on the ground that it would not be possible to conduct a fair trial.
-In _PP v Saroop Singh_ [1999] 1 SLR 793, the court emphasised the relevance of inquiring into whether the delay was attributable to the offender’s conduct and reiterated (at [18]) that:
+In _PP v Saroop Singh_ <span class="citation">[1999] 1 SLR 793</span>, the court emphasised the relevance of inquiring into whether the delay was attributable to the offender’s conduct and reiterated (at [18]) that:

  A stay [of criminal proceedings] should rarely be imposed in the absence of any fault on the part of the complainant or prosecution and should never be imposed where the delay was due merely to the complexity of the case or was caused or contributed to by the actions of the [accused] himself ...